6 houseplants that can reduce the dust levels in your home, from snake plants to peace lilies

 (Image credit: Future PLC/Lizzie Orme)

-Also known as bamboo palm, butterfly palm or yellow palm, areca palm is a tropical plant that will bring a touch of warmer climes into your home along with the ability to reduce the amount of dust.
+Also known as bamboo palm, butterfly palm or yellow palm, the areca palm is a tropical plant that can bring a touch of warmer climes to the home.

 Where to buy an areca palm: